sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Internal Audit:** An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.
+**Internal Audit Process:** This {term}`business process <business process>` involves an independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.

 ```{list-table}
 :header-rows: 1